Florida Sports Betting - Legal Status & Best DFS Sites 2025

 Pages related to this topic

-Christian Stringer is a seasoned Betting Editor at Covers, specializing in the North American sports betting and iGaming industries.
-Since joining in 2022, he has played a key role in managing, editing, and publishing commercial content that informs and engages bettors of all levels.
+A seasoned Editor at Covers, specializing in the North American sports betting and iGaming industries.
+Since joining in 2022, Christian has played a key role in managing, editing, and publishing commercial content that informs and engages bettors of all levels, with a particular focus on Stake, bet365, BetMGM, and Fanatics.

-Having personally reviewed over 35 sportsbooks and DFS sites, Christian brings a sharp, user-focused perspective to the betting landscape.
-His passion for sports — including sailing, skiing, basketball, and football — fuels his commitment to delivering insightful, high-quality content.
+Having personally reviewed over 35 sportsbooks and DFS sites, Christian brings a sharp, user-focused perspective to the betting landscape, committed to delivering insightful, high-quality content.
 Outside of work, he serves on the board of an amateur athletics club, championing community engagement through sport.